GenieTim/genieblog.ch/source/_posts_en/2019/2019-08-02-four-ways-to-align-two-elements-next-to-each-other-in-latex.en.md

 ## Table

 Good old Table is a method of aligning items too!
-Note that it is not the intended purpose of a table cell to contain much more than just text, so you might find additional [difficulties](https://tex.stackexchange.com/questions/53061/insert-image-and-list-inside-a-table) inserting an image or a list inside a table.
+Note that it is not the intended purpose of a table cell to contain much more than only text, so you might find additional [difficulties](https://tex.stackexchange.com/questions/53061/insert-image-and-list-inside-a-table) inserting an image or a list inside a table.
-Important for use as a layout tool is simply not to add the borders of the table cells and rows.
+Important for use as a layout tool is not to add the borders of the table cells and rows.
-That simply means no "|" between the float specifiers as well as no `\hline` or similar in the table.
+That means no "|" between the float specifiers as well as no `\hline` or similar in the table.

 In the following example, I `\usepackage{[tabularx](https://ctan.org/pkg/tabularx?lang=en)}` in order to get both items the same horizontal space.